cxntered/hypixel-ban-tracker/README.md

 # `Hypixel Ban Tracker`

-A simple discord bot that tracks bans on Hypixel.
+A simple Discord bot that tracks bans on Hypixel.

 </div>